 Building a freelance business feels liberating because you’re ripping off the shackles around your ankles, put on by your employer.
-Freelancing will give you the freedom to live life on your terms.
+These are the common mistakes freelancers make.

 That said, let’s not pretend that it isn’t difficult to find clients that respect your skills.
 After freelancing on and off for nearly five years, here is a list of big mistakes new freelancers make, and how to avoid them.